Polar chiral active matter as a motile, disordered Josephson array: Information supercurrents and Goldstone spin waves: Introduction

 However, an important question remains.
 Our active agent ensemble is demonstrably overdamped and dissipative, yet the model exhibits an inverse, conservative energy cascade.
 How does a system that should fundamentally decay instead pump energy towards the largest scales?
 The resolution lies in considering the discrete distribution of agents as a spatially extended, disordered Josephson junction array.
-The depinning transition between 'running' and 'trapped' states then generates a macroscopic synchronization stiffness, or supercurrents of phase gradient information.
-By extending the model's equations to three dimensions (3D), we eventually demonstrate that the rigidity supports Goldstone mode spin waves that map the two-dimensional (2D) model to the azimuthal precession around the mean-field of the 3D active chiral agents.
-We shall contrast these ferromagnetic magnons against the second sound waves of the Toner-Tu field theory, delineating the universality of the Landau-Lifshitz-Gilbert equation.
+The depinning transition between `running' and `trapped' states then generates a macroscopic synchronization stiffness, or supercurrents of phase gradient information.
+By extending the model's equations to three dimensions (3D), we eventually derive a theoretical foundation indicating that the phase rigidity of the agent ensemble supports \textit{Goldstone mode spin waves} that supplements the two-dimensional (2D) model with the azimuthal precession around the mean-field (order parameter) of the 3D active chiral agents.
+We shall contrast these spin waves, which are ferromagnetic magnons, against the `second sound' waves of the Toner-Tu field theory, delineating the prospective universality of the Landau-Lifshitz-Gilbert (LLG) equation.